AltropInc/alt/doc/script/TypeTime.md

 Note that the value for timezone in the Windows platform works only when it is "GMT" or is null for the local timezone, and all other timezone values are ignored so that the local timezone will be assumed.

-You can constrcut a date value uing one of its constuctors or meta functions:
+You can construct a date value using one of its constructors or meta functions:
 ```altro
 d1 := date();             // today in local time zone
 d2 := date(20221031);     // date Oct.
 31, 2022